chris-james-git/polysplit/README.md

 # polysplit

-## Synopsis
+## Synopsis - Precisely Equal Parts

 The purpose of this project is to split a given [JTS](http://www.vividsolutions.com/jts/JTSHome.htm) polygon into any number of equal areas, while ensuring minimum length of line based cuts.
 The solution is based on [this algorithm by Sumit Khetarpal](http://www.khetarpal.org/polygon-splitting/).
 It works for both convex and concave polygons, as long as they don't have any intersecting edges and are defined by a single exterior ring.

 ## Code Example
 ```